-Year Ended December 31, 2019 Year Ended December 31, 2018
+Year Ended December 31, 2020 Year Ended December 31, 2019

 Audit Fees

-General Corporate Audit Fees (1) \$ 14,998,646 14,657,867
+General Corporate Audit Fees (1) \$ 18,284,873 14,998,646

-Segregated and Other Fund Audit Fees (2) 8,097,615 8,225,604
+Segregated and Other Fund Audit Fees (2) 8,038,029 8,097,615

-Other Audit Fees (3) 10,473,511 10,158,954
+Other Audit Fees (3) 10,650,499 10,473,511

-Audit-Related Fees (4) 6,190,518 5,581,668
+Audit-Related Fees (4) 6,052,663 6,190,518

-Tax Fees (5) 1,372,384 964,004
+Tax Fees (5) 1,421,602 1,372,384

-All Other Fees (6) 1,490,401 1,055,545
+All Other Fees (6) 1,451,963 1,490,401

-Total \$ 42,623,075 40,643,642
+Total \$ 45,899,629 42,623,075

-- (1) General Corporate Audit Fees: These audit fees are for the audits of the financial statements of Lifeco and its subsidiaries (where such subsidiary audits support the audit of the financial statements of Lifeco). - (2) Segregated and Other Fund Audit Fees: These audit fees are for the financial statements of the segregated funds of Lifeco's insurance subsidiaries, for the audits of the financial statements of registered or unregistered funds and other investment products managed by subsidiaries of Lifeco, and for the audits of the financial statements of partnerships to which Lifeco, its subsidiaries or the segregated funds of Lifeco's insurance subsidiaries are a party. - (3) Other Audit Fees: These audit fees are for audit services provided to subsidiaries of Lifeco, where such subsidiary audits do not directly support the audit of the financial statements of Lifeco. - (4) Audit-Related Fees: These audit-related fees include fees for reviews of interim financial statements of Lifeco and its subsidiaries, for the audits of pension plans of subsidiaries of Lifeco, for reviews of securities filings and for audits/specified procedures mainly related to statutory and regulatory filings, information barriers, internal controls, benefit plans, managed properties, business cycle processes and capital adequacy requirements. - (5) Tax Fees: These tax fees primarily relate to tax compliance and planning. - (6) All Other Fees: These other fees relate to specific engagements including translation services, internal control assessments, independent peer reviews, quality assurance services and innovation projects.
+- (1) General Corporate Audit Fees: These audit fees are for the audits of the financial statements of Lifeco and its subsidiaries (where such subsidiary audits support the audit of the financial statements of Lifeco).
+The increase in fees for the year ended December 31, 2020 reflects increased audit fees associated with the acquisitions of Personal Capital and the retirement services business of MassMutual and related debt financing transactions. - (2) Segregated and Other Fund Audit Fees: These audit fees are for the financial statements of the segregated funds of Lifeco's insurance subsidiaries, for the audits of the financial statements of registered or unregistered funds and other investment products managed by subsidiaries of Lifeco, and for the audits of the financial statements of partnerships to which Lifeco, its subsidiaries or the segregated funds of Lifeco's insurance subsidiaries are a party. - (3) Other Audit Fees: These audit fees are for audit services provided to subsidiaries of Lifeco, where such subsidiary audits do not directly support the audit of the financial statements of Lifeco. - (4) Audit-Related Fees: These audit-related fees include fees for reviews of interim financial statements of Lifeco and its subsidiaries, for the audits of pension plans of subsidiaries of Lifeco, for reviews of securities filings and for audits/specified procedures mainly related to statutory and regulatory filings, information barriers, internal controls, benefit plans, managed properties, business cycle processes and capital adequacy requirements. - (5) Tax Fees: These tax fees primarily relate to tax compliance and planning. - (6) All Other Fees: These other fees relate to specific engagements including translation services, internal control assessments, independent peer reviews, quality assurance services and innovation projects.